 M.S. and Ph.D.
 Ecology & Environmental Sciences

-In addition to our core Economics Master’s programs, we also teach and advise students in the Master’s and Ph.D. programs in Ecology and Environmental Sciences (EES).
-These interdisciplinary programs do not have a home department of their own but are instead advised by faculty in many different home departments across the University.
-Therefore, the emphasis students achieve in these programs depends greatly on their faculty advisor’s home department.
-The EES graduate programs are great options for students who have a strong physical/natural science or natural resources management/policy background and/or want to convey to future employers and/or Ph.D. programs a strong physical/natural science or natural resource management/policy emphasis in addition to rigorous economics training.
+In addition to our core Economics Master’s programs, we teach and advise students in the Master’s and Ph.D. programs in Ecology and Environmental Sciences (EES).
+These interdisciplinary programs do not have a home department but are instead advised by faculty in many different home departments across the University.
+Therefore, the emphasis students achieve in these programs depends significantly on their faculty advisor’s home department.
+The EES graduate programs are great options for students who have a solid physical/natural science or natural resources management/policy background and want to convey to future employers or Ph.D. programs a strong physical/natural science or natural resource management/policy emphasis in addition to rigorous economics training.

-EES students work closely with their faculty advisor to design a curriculum that balances economics training with physical/natural sciences training.
-School of Economics faculty often require that curriculum include a similar set of core courses as the Economics M.A. or Resource Economics and Policy M.S. curricula (plus electives in physical/natural sciences and/or natural resources management/policy).
+EES students work closely with their faculty advisor to design a curriculum that balances economics and physical/natural sciences training.
+School of Economics faculty often require that the curriculum include a similar set of core courses as the Economics M.A. or Resource Economics and Policy M.S. curricula (plus electives in physical/natural sciences and/or natural resources management/policy).

 Although the admission requirements to the EES program are not the same as for our Economics graduate programs, most EES students advised through the School of Economics have achieved the same admission requirements as our Economics programs (required for EES students seeking funding).
 In addition, students applying to EES programs MUST communicate with a faculty member in the School of Economics before submitting their application and list that potential faculty advisor and the School of Economics on their application for their application to be reviewed by the Graduate Committee of the School of Economics.